CDC Offers Clearest Guidance Yet For Reopening Schools

 Instead, the CDC goes to great lengths to explain that proper mitigation can help keep kids and staff safe at school, even in hard-hit communities, though it also warns that schools lulled into a false sense of security because of low community transmission rates could still spread the virus if they don't enforce mask-wearing and socially distanced classrooms.

-The updated guidance comes as President Biden tries to make good on his promise to help more K-8 schools reopen within his first 100 days in office.
+The updated guidance comes as President Biden tries to make good on his promise to see more schools reopen within his first 100 days in office.
 School reopening has become a potent political battle between parents and educators.
-In Washington, Republicans have used it to criticize the Biden administration for bowing to pressure from a powerful interest group, teachers unions, rather than listening to scientists and the concerns of parents.
+In Washington, Republicans have used it to criticize the Biden administration for bowing to pressure from a powerful interest group: teachers unions.

 The update offers a few key changes to earlier language, including a color-coded chart that divides schools' reopening options into four zones: blue, yellow, orange and red.
 Districts with low community spread of the coronavirus (blue, 0-9 new cases per 100,000 in past 7 days) or moderate transmission (yellow, 10-49 new cases) are encouraged to consider reopening for full, in-person learning.